Our work: on the ground

 By starting with people’s needs, we can develop solutions most likely to succeed in the long term.
 We train people how to maintain and manage their community’s services, and use locally sourced parts to ensure everything can be repaired and replaced easily in the future.

 To ensure our work is as efficient and beneficial as possible, it is planned years in advance to a specific global strategy.
-The countries we work in were chosen because:

-Unfortunately, no. Due to the scale of the water and sanitation crisis, and to be as effective as possible, we work to a Global Strategy, where work is researched and planned many years in advance.
+Unfortunately, no. Due to the scale of the water and sanitation crisis, and to be as effective as possible, we work to a global strategy, where work is researched and planned many years in advance.
 Because of this, we cannot respond to requests for specific advice or assistance.

 Because we are a development organisation, specialising in long-term solutions, we are not set up to respond to emergency situations.
 However, if an emergency occurs in a region where we are already working, we will assist relief efforts in whatever way we can.